 (ii) Instruct TSPs and DSPs to implement any available Load management plans to reduce Customer Load.

-(iii) Instruct QSEs to deploy available contracted ERS-10 Resources, undeployed ERS-30 and/or deploy RRS supplied from Load Resources (controlled by high-set under-frequency relays).
-ERCOT may deploy ERS-10, ERS-30, or RRS simultaneously or separately, and in any order.
+(iii) Instruct QSEs to deploy available contracted ERS-10 Resources, undeployed ERS-30 and/or deploy FRS supplied from Load Resources (controlled by high-set under-frequency relays).
+ERCOT may deploy ERS-10, ERS-30, or FRS simultaneously or separately, and in any order.
 ERCOT shall issue such Dispatch Instructions in accordance with the deployment methodologies described in paragraphs (iv) and (v) below and, if deploying ERS-30, the methodologies described in paragraph (1)(a)(iv) above.

 (iv) ERCOT shall deploy ERS-10 via an XML message followed by a VDI to the all-QSE Hotline.
 The ERS-10 ramp period shall begin at the completion of the VDI.